CDISNM Blog

 Medicare Supplement

-Medicare Supplement insurance is a supplement to Medicare, meaning you’re still in the Medicare program, but have coverage for expenses that Medicare does not cover, like traditional out-of-pocket costs many seniors struggle with.
+Medicare Supplement insurance is a supplement to Medicare Parts A and B, meaning you’re still in the Medicare program, but have coverage for expenses that Original Medicare does not cover, like traditional out-of-pocket costs many seniors struggle with.
+In New Mexico, there are five plans available each with slightly different benefits.

 Eligibility Requirements